-Factory Configuration
+Factory Configuration, or the "Hidden Menu", is used by L&L Kilns to set kiln specific parameters for the controller such as thermocouple type, top temperature, and board temperature.

-Factory configuration is used by the kiln manufacturer to set kiln specific parameters for the controller such as thermocouple type, top temperature, and board temperature.
-For more information, see the technical manual online.
-Contact the kiln manufacturer before making any changes that might damage the kiln.
+Contact service@hotkilns.com before making any changes that might damage the kiln.